April 13, 2014

 all pictures courtesy of Kitty Harri, from her FB-page

-Life demanded that Kitty Harri should live in many places in the world, supported herself in a variety of jobs, wrote novels (under the name Kitty Sewell) that have been translated into many languages,
+Life demanded that Kitty Harri should live in many places in the world, supported herself in a variety of jobs, wrote novels (under the name Kitty Sewell) that have been translated into many languages, to ultimately find her destiny in making sculptures and creating an art environment.

 sculpture in Portland stone entitled "the family at rest"